schmittjoh/object-routing/doc/index.rst

 Object Routing Library
 ======================

-This library allows you to define routes for your objects.
-It can be used with any router implementation, the library has an adapter for Symfony 2.1 Router built-in.
+This library makes generating routes for objects a breeze, and is not tied to any concrete router implementation.
+As part of the library, we ship an adapter for Symfony 2.1's router.

 Installation
 ------------